 A horn telescope, which consists of 3 major parts: the antenna, the support stand, and the back-end electronics, is easy to build.
 The cost is only a few hundred dollars.
 Click here for detailed instructions for constructing a horn telescope.

 You’ve built a horn telescope.
 Now what?
+How do I set it up.
 How do I take measurements with it?
 No problem!
 Click here for detailed instructions for operating a DSPIRA horn telescope.

 The radio horn telescope to be used for some basic observation and research that could be done at the high school level, or for enthusiast hobbyists.
 Click here to access the Astronomy Module, which delves into the topics within astronomy that can be investigated using a horn telescope.